andrastantos/anachron/docs/disco/graphics.rst

 .. admonition:: Why?

     Many computers of the era (maybe most) used a single clock source and derived their system clock from their video clock (the IBM PC is an obvious exception).
 I would not want to go that route.
 The strict division ratios (we couldn't have had fancy PLLs) would mean that we can't maximize system performance as :code:`sys_clk` would be slower than it could otherwise be.
 It would also have meant that PAL and NTSC versions would have run at different speed.
 So, I decided to eat the extra cost and include a second crystal oscillator.
+In fact, if we wanted to support the 256 and 512 pixel horizontal resolutions, a third clock source would need to be provided.

 Output signals
 --------------